HP to cut 1,124 jobs in UK

 HP's statement came after the Unite union said it had attended a meeting where managers were outlining their plans to cut jobs at the group's sites in Bracknell, Sheffield and Warrington by next year.

-The union said HP, which employs between 15,000-20,000 people in Britain, blamed falling demand and reorganisation for the job losses.
+The union said HP, which employs between 15,000-20,000 people in Britain, blamed falling demand and reorganization for the job losses.

 A HP spokeswoman confirmed the number of job cuts but declined to comment on which locations they would hit.
 She said the company wants to complete the process by the end of January next year.